mozilla/apk-signer/docs/api.rst

         Example: ``/path/to/unsigned/file.apk``.

     :param unsigned_apk_s3_hash:
-        A SHA512 content hash that can be used to verify the contents of the APK file after fetching it from Amazon S3.
+        A SHA256 content hash (in hex) that can be used to verify the contents of the APK file after fetching it from Amazon S3.

     :param signed_apk_s3_path:
         An Amazon S3 path (in a shared bucket) that the final, signed APK file